-AREA CREDITS

-Writing and Speaking: (6 credits)

-ENGL 1120 (Composition II) 3

-COMM 1130 (Public Speaking) 3
+Communication: (6 credits)ENGL 1120 (Composition II)3COMM 1130 (Public Speaking)3Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.Mathematics and Statistics: (3 credits)

+COMM 1130 (Public Speaking) 3 Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.

-Students who do not place into ENGL 1120 may apply the credit hou rs from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area rea guirements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.

 Mathematics and Statistics: (3 credits)

 MATH 1220 (College Algebra) 3

 Physical and Natural Sciences: (4 credits)

 BIOL 1140/1140L (Biology for Health Sciences + Lab) 4

 Social and Behavioral Sciences: (3 credits)

 PSYC 1110 (Introduction to Psychology) 3

 Humanities: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Humanities.

 Second Language: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

 Student Choice: (6 credits)

 6